 Namrata Dewanjee is an undergraduate student at RV College of Architecture, Bangalore.
 She grew up in Kolkata and is driven by her interest in expressing her opinions through art and writing.
 Her journey through architecture has been a process of exploring different media and finding her voice.
 She is on Instagram at @namrata_dewanjee.

-Emmanuel Augustine is a 23-year-old illustrator based in Kochi.
+Emmanuel Augustine is an illustrator based in Kochi.
 He is on Instagram at @emmanuelagustine.